Death Classification: Line of Duty Death

 On June 25, 1909, George Kellar was held by Coroner’s Jury.
 On December 31, 1909, Kellar was sentenced to life in Illinois State Penitentiary at Joliet by Judge Scanlan.
 Kellar appealed and a new trial was granted and on March 21, 1911 he was acquitted by Judge Kersten.

-Detective Sergeant Russell was waked at his residence located at No. 517 South Waller Avenue (present day 24 South Waller Avenue) and his funeral mass was held at St. Catherine of Alexandria Church located at 10621 South Kedvale Avenue, Oak Lawn, Illinois.
+Detective Sergeant Russell was waked at his residence located at No. 517 South Waller Avenue (present day 24 South Waller Avenue).
+His funeral mass was held at St. Catherine of Alexandria Church located at 10621 South Kedvale Avenue, Oak Lawn, Illinois.
 He was laid to rest on June 15, 1909 in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 3, Lot S17, Block 1, Section Q.

 Detective Sergeant William J. Russell, born September 14, 1874, received his Probationary Appointment to the Chicago Police Department on October 26, 1896.